tofuandeve/ada-pets-node/README.md

 There are tests for each of the waves in the `test/` directory, there is one file per wave.
 For example you can run the Wave 1 tests with `jest test/wave1.test.js`.

+**Note: Because Axios is asynchronous we will need to use `setResult` instead of returning results and `setError` instead of throwing errors.**

 ## Wave 1: List Pets

 Before we start doing things like looking at individual pets we want to be able to get a list of all of the pets.

 To do this fill out the `listPets` function.
-This will need to make a call to the Pets API and should return a list of objects containing the pet's `id`, `name` and `species`.
-This should [`throw`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/throw) an error if it fails.
+This will need to make a call to the Pets API and should `setResult` a list of objects containing the pet's `id`, `name` and `breed` and should `setError(new PetsApiError())` if the request fails.

 You can run the Wave 1 tests with `jest test/wave1.test.js`.
 Once these are passing move on to Wave 2.

+These tests use a mocking library to do what we used VCR to do in Ruby.
+In each test you'll see a `mock.onGet` or `mock.onPost` to set up what should happen for that particular test before the actual assertions.

 ### Function to complete